![]() |

 2) Use.
 Brand name alone may be specified in order to fill medical prescription needs, to stock State retail-type operations, to ensure compatibility in existing systems, to preserve warranty, to ensure maintenance, or as authorized in writing by the Procurement Officer.
 The OAG may, pursuant to an authorized competitive procedure, select a particular vendor to provide supplies or services for a specified period of time, and for that period the supplier of additional, related and updated supplies and services may be limited to the selected vendor or the brand initially selected.

 3) Competition.
-The Procurement Officer shall seek to identify sources from which the designated brand name item or items can be obtained and shall solicit such sources to achieve whatever degree of competition is practicable.
-If only one source can supply the requirement, the procurement shall be made under Section 500.340 (Sole Economically Feasible Source Procurement) of this Part.
+The Procurement Officer shall seek to identify sources from which the designated brand name item or items can be obtained and shall solicit those sources to achieve whatever degree of competition is practicable.
+If only one source can supply the requirement, the procurement shall be made under Section 500.340 (Sole Economically Feasible Source Procurement).

 4) Small and Emergency Procurements.
-Brand name only specifications may be used when procuring items under the small (Section 500.330 of this Part) and emergency (Section 500.350 of this Part) provisions of this Part.
+Brand name only specifications may be used when procuring items under the small (Section 500.330) and emergency (Section 500.350 of this Part) provisions.

 e) Qualified Products List